ebzzry/ebzzry.github.io/en/src/script-lisp.md

 In the `$(NAME)` target, we call `cl-launch` with options to build the script.
 In the `install` target, we invoke the script with the options `symlink $(NAME)`, to build the symlinks for the multi-call binary.
 Since we only defined three functions within the body of `exporting-definitions`, it is only going to build three symlinks to `my-scripts`.
-The `--output $(NAME)` option specifies the output file.
-The `--dump !` means to create an image, to enable a faster startup.
-The `--lisp sbcl` specifies that we want to use SBCL, for this script; the option `--quicklisp` specifies that we load [Quicklisp](https://www.quicklisp.org) with the image.
-The `--system $(NAME)` loads the system the we are building.
-The `--dispatch-system $(NAME)/main` species the entrypoint of our program.
+The `‑‑output $(NAME)` option specifies the output file.
+The `‑‑dump !` means to create an image, to enable a faster startup.
+The `‑‑lisp sbcl` specifies that we want to use SBCL, for this script; the option `‑‑quicklisp` specifies that we load [Quicklisp](https://www.quicklisp.org) with the image.
+The `‑‑system $(NAME)` loads the system the we are building.
+The `‑‑dispatch-system $(NAME)/main` species the entrypoint of our program.